Read today's panchang for nakshatra - tithi and other daily factsSaturday, 23 October 2021

 Shool & Nivas

-Panchang is used to sync or match with the present position of planets in every individual's astrological chart to find information such as today tithi, auspicious time today, rahu kaal today, shubh muhurat today and more about the good days and times.
-It is an authentic and ancient way to sync and balance your actions as it would be immensely helpful to dodge any sort of obstacles and escalate your opportunity to strive for growth and better.
+Today's Panchang is used to sync or match with the present position of planets in every individual's astrological chart to find information such as today tithi, auspicious time today, rahu kaal today, shubh muhurat today and more about the good times.
+Remember that panchangam for today is an authentic and ancient way to sync and balance your actions as it would be immensely helpful to dodge any sort of obstacles and escalate your opportunity to strive for growth and better.
 Now, if you look at this from a different perspective, it would help find out about the good and bad days for an individual.
-Panchang would be helpful, and one could know, understand, and find out the nature, behaviour, and quality of any day in reference to the authentic and ancient Indian Vedic Astrology.
-It is eventually believed that time is basically energy which has great and unique qualities which could be reined in for your extensive growth and progress.
+Panchang for today would be helpful, and one could know, understand, and find out the nature, behaviour, and quality of any day in reference to the authentic and ancient Indian Vedic Astrology.
+It is eventually believed that time is basically energy with great and unique qualities that could be reined in for your extensive growth and progress.

 Mythology behind Panchang

 The enhancing idea of Panchang's utility is at the bottom.
 According to the ancient belief or law of nature, according to which each action brings out an equal and opposite reaction.
 You must act in harmony, and so the aura would be extremely peaceful.
 It would make you feel calm and relaxed.
 It would help you to inculcate harmony, peace, and stability in life.
 Undeniably, time is priceless, and so one should respect it.
-With the knowledge of ancient Panchang would enable you to understand and know the quality of time and moment, which would definitely help individuals to tune easily with all the aspects of life.
+Today's Panchang will enable you to understand and know the quality of time and moment, which would definitely help you to tune easily with all the aspects daily.

 Basic elements of Panchang

 Panchang consists of five basic elements.
 These five elements are explained as below:

 Din -It is also known as Vaar (Day of the week): Specific days of the week along with the ruler planet in the bracket are presented here: